Cole pitches Yankees to 8th straight win, 3-0 over Royals

 TRAINER’S ROOM

-Yankees: C Ben Rortvedt (right oblique) had a recent exam that showed no trace of the strain he sustained in February, though his return date is still unclear. ”He’s doing well and over the injury now,” Boone said.
+Yankees: LF Joey Gallo left the game with tightness in his left groin. ”I’m not concerned,” he said. ”It just tightened up on me a little bit.” … C Ben Rortvedt (right oblique) had a recent exam that showed no trace of the strain he sustained in February, though his return date is still unclear. ”He’s doing well and over the injury now,” Boone said.

-Royals: LHP Jake Brentz went on the injured list Saturday with a left flexor strain.
-RHP Matt Peacock, who was acquired from the Diamondbacks last Sunday, was recalled from Triple-A Omaha to replace him.
+Royals: Witt was hit on his wrist in the eighth inning but remained in the game. ”He’s going to be a little bit sore,” Matheny said, ”but everything we’ve seen so far, he’s going to be OK.” … LHP Jake Brentz went on the injured list Saturday with a left flexor strain and RHP Matt Peacock was recalled from Triple-A Omaha to replace him.

 UP NEXT